Home » Blog » Bible & Character » Planning Homeschool Bible Time

 Planning Homeschool Bible Time: The Schedule

-When people read a big ol’ post like this one and see all the wonderful resources I’m using, they often assume we do school all day every day in order to fit it all in.
+When people read a big ol’ post like this one and see all the beautiful resources I’m using, they often assume we do school all day, every day, to fit it all in.
 No way!
-Know this…there are SIX years in elementary and SIX years in middle/high school.
-Savor your time together and never rush through resources.
+Know this: there are SIX years in elementary and SIX years in middle/high school.
+Savor your time together, and never rush through resources.
 You’ll get through enough of them.
 The point is to help your children learn more about God and learn to draw closer to Him – not to use as many great materials as you can.
 And, remember, the Bible is the only resource you REALLY need.

 Sample Week for My Elementary Son: